tdean-d2iq/dka100-instructor-tools/README.md

 ```
 ./dka100-instructor-tools/instructor_all.sh student1 tf-lb-20210916224237772100000007-589772466.us-west-2.elb.amazonaws.com
 ```
+If you want to deploy in stages, run in the following order: *DKP --> EBS --> Kommander*

 The scripts are well-documented, so if you're curious, feel free to look "under the hood" to see what's going on or how they work.